realtota/osticket-prereqs/README.md

 ![lab1#4](https://user-images.githubusercontent.com/106701068/233213220-4a147d42-fe7e-4649-a14e-ca3f4c194e4a.png)

 Now click the search symbol on your taskbar and type in "Remote Desktop Connection" and click the application.
-Once it comes up paste the Public IP adress from the previous step into the "Computer" section and click Connect.
+Once it comes up paste the Public IP address from the previous step into the "Computer" section and click Connect.

 <p align="center">
    <img width="305" alt="lab1#5" src="https://user-images.githubusercontent.com/106701068/233213226-bb22408f-e155-486e-8081-68bb425968cd.png">